A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Analytic solution for capillary-tissue coupled system

-and a detailed computation for the boundary integral is provided in appendix $~$\ref{ComputationConservationCondition}.
 Thus the equation$~$(\ref{conservation_mass_bounary_average}) can be simplified to equation$~$(\ref{conservation_mass}).
-The identical value of boundary integral for each source demonstrates that each connection to the larger vasculature, whether an feeding arteriole or a draining venule, contributes equally to the balance, which is consistent to the physiological situation that capillary plexus is highly interconnected.
+The identical value of boundary integral for each source demonstrates that each connection to the larger vasculature, whether a feeding arteriole or a draining venule, contributes equally to the balance, which is consistent with the physiological situation that capillary plexus is highly interconnected.